|As Featured In:|

 The Supplement-Goals Reference Guide - This is the most exhaustive and up-to-date resource on supplements you'll find anywhere on the 'net or in print.
 The guys at Examine.com pulled it together and did a tremendous job, breaking it down both by supplement name and by the intended health/physique/performance goal.
 It's 100% transparent in nature - meaning that they aren't trying to sell you supplements, and don't endorse any specific companies.
 It's about getting the facts and learning what the research says.
 I wrote a bit about it here.

-Show and Go: High Performance Training to Look, Feel, and Move Better – This is my most recent product release and constitutes a good look into my training philosophy and overall program structure.
-Featuring 2x/week, 3x/week, and 4x/week training option – each with four months of programming – Show and Go also includes a 175-video exercise database.
+The High Performance Handbook – This constitutes a good look into my training philosophy and overall program structure.
+Featuring 2x/week, 3x/week, and 4x/week training option – each with four months of programming – The High Performance Handbook also includes a 200+ video exercise database.
 Customers have used it to gain muscle, lose fat, get strong, and improve athleticism; it’s that versatile.

-Maximum Strength – The 16-week program isn’t quite as versatile as Show and Go, but it does have a little bit of everything I do all rolled into one.
+Show and Go – This 16-week program isn’t quite as up-to-date as Show and Go, but it does have a little bit of everything I do all rolled into one, and as a slightly older product, it's priced a bit lower.
 It includes everything from foam rolling, to mobility, to lifting heavy stuff, to deloading, to energy systems recommendations.
 The results reported by those who have done the 16-week program have been excellent.
-Show and Go makes an excellent “sequel” to Maximum Strength, too.

 The Art of the Deload - I wrote this brief e-book because I feel that a lot of people fail to appreciate the importance of incorporating downtime, or planned regeneration periods, into their training programs.
 At $12.99, you can’t go wrong.